alex/what-happens-when/README.rst

 (MOdulator/DEModulator) which converts digital 1's and 0's into an analog signal suitable for transmission over telephone, cable, or wireless telephony connections.
-On the other end of the connection is another modem which converts the analog singnal back into digital signals to be processed by the next `network node`_ where its from and to addresses would be analyzed further.
+On the other end of the connection is another modem which converts the analog signal back into digital data to be processed by the next `network node`_ where its from and to addresses would be analyzed further.

 Most larger businesses and some newer residential connections will have fibre or direct Ethernet connections, in which case the data remains digital, and